-Bank Video on President Adesina's Gender Advocacy Wins Two International Awards
+Bank Video On President Adesina's Gender Advocacy Wins Two International Awards

-(MENAFN- News.Africa-Wire) ABIDJAN, Ivory Coast, August 30, 2025/ -- An African Development Bank Group () video highlighting Bank President Akinwumi A. Adesin’’s commitment to gender equality in Africa has been named“a “Bronze W”nner” recipient in the 46th Annual Telly Award “and a “G”ld Winner” in the 2025 AVA Digital Awards.
+An African Development Bank Group ( ) video highlighting Bank President Akinwumi A. Adesina's commitment to gender equality in Africa has been named a“Bronze Winner” recipient in the 46th Annual Telly Awards and a“Gold Winner” in the 2025 AVA Digital Awards.
 The two international competitions recognize excellence in communications.

-The Bank's award-winning online video entry, African Development Bank President Akinwumi Adesina honored as UN Women #HeForShe c ampion (, was shown during the 2024 United Nations General Assembly as part of a celebration of Dr. Adesina and other global champions of gen er equality.
+The Bank's award-winning online video entry, African Development Bank President Akinwumi Adesina honored as UN Women #HeForShe champion ( ), was shown during the 2024 United Nations General Assembly as part of a celebration of Dr. Adesina and other global champions of gender equality.
 The two awards bring to eleven the international honors won by Bank communications related to agriculture, human and social development in the last decade.

 The Telly Awards, which honor achievement in video and television across all screens, received more than 12,000 submissions from five continents.
 Other winners this year include Pixar Animation Studios, ESPN, LinkedIn and the North Atlantic Treaty Organization (NATO).

-“I am blown a’ay by this year’s submissions.
-The Tellys are unique in our ability to lift up truly excellent video work, no matter the platform, the screen or the met”od of production,” said Telly Awards Managing Director Amanda Needham.
+“I am blown away by this year's submissions.
+The Tellys are unique in our ability to lift up truly excellent video work, no matter the platform, the screen or the method of production,” said Telly Awards Managing Director Amanda Needham.

 Earlier in 2025, the U.S.-based Association of Marketing and Communication Professionals presented the Bank Group with a gold AVA Digital Award in its short-form web video tribute category.
 The awards celebrate exceptional work by creative professionals involved in the concept, direction, design and production of media that advances digital communication.